rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 Before anything else, I need to explain zones.
 Zones are a feature that basically allow you to define different sets of rules for different situations.
 Zones are a huge part of `firewalld` so it pays to understand how they work.

-If your machine has multiple ways to connect to different networks (eg. Ethernet and WiFi), you can decide that one connection is more trusted than the other.
-You might set your Ethernet connection to the "trusted" zone if it's only connected to a local network that you built, and put the WiFi (which might be connected to the internet) in the "public" zone with more stringent restrictions.
+If your machine has multiple ways to connect to different networks (e.g., Ethernet and Wi-Fi), you can decide that one connection is more trusted than the other.
+You might set your Ethernet connection to the "trusted" zone if it's only connected to a local network that you built , and put the Wi-Fi (which might be connected to the internet) in the "public" zone with more stringent restrictions.

 !!!
 Note

     A zone can *only* be in an active state if it has one of these two conditions:

     1. The zone is assigned to a network interface
-    2. The zone is assigned source IPs or network ranges.
-(More on that below)
+    2. The zone is assigned source IPs or network ranges (more on that below)

 Default zones include the following (I've taken this explanation from [DigitalOcean's guide to `firewalld`](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-using-firewalld-on-centos-8), which you should also read):